 John and his wife, Amy, have two beautiful girls, MaKayla(12) and MaKynlee(9).

 Josh Woolbright has the honor to begin a new chapter in his athletic training career and join Lubbock Sports Medicine this past June as an Athletic Trainer/Clinical Coordinator.
 He is a graduate of Martin High School (Arlington, TX) and later earned his Bachelor’s degree from Texas Tech University.

-Other than his duties at Muleshoe High School, Josh travels the state speaking at different conferences to aid teachers and, more importantly, athletic trainers on integrating technology into their daily lives.
-He is a proud contributor to the learning platform iTunes U, which features his Sports Medicine classes that he has taught at Muleshoe High School since his arrival.
-Josh has also developed the West Texas Sports Medicine Competition.
+Other than his duties at Lubbock Sports Medicine, Josh travels the state speaking at different conferences to aid athletic trainers on integrating technology into their varied professional settings.
+He is a proud contributor to the learning platform iTunes U, which features his Sports Medicine classes that he has taught while previously at Muleshoe High School.
+Josh has also founded and developed the West Texas Sports Medicine Competition.
 This serves as a venue for student athletic trainers across the state to test their athletic training knowledge and build interest in the professions related to sports medicine.
 He is also active in giving back to his community and participating in providing athletic training coverage to such events as the Special Olympics.

-Josh is married to his wife, Kimberley, and they are expecting their first child, Ella Madeline, on March 25th of this past year.
+Josh is married to his wife, Kimberley, and they welcomed their first child, Ella Madeline, on March 25th of this past year.